ivayloc/twbs-rem-em/README.md

 Bootstrap rewritten with em and rem units
 ===========

 This is Bootstrap v3.2.0 and has been rewritten to support rem and em units.
-I have use David Ensinger's mixin for px to rem conversion and for px to em conversion is used Tobias Sjösten's @mixin.
+I have use [David Ensinger][DavidEnsinger]'s mixin for px to rem conversion and for px to em conversion is used [Tobias Sjösten][TobiasSjösten]'s function.

-There is no need to do any calculation to have responsive mobilefirst webside written with em and rem units, you can accomplish this with the two build in @mixins `rem(property, values)` and `em(values)`.
+There is no need to do any calculation to have responsive mobilefirst webside written with em and rem units, you can accomplish this with a @mixins `rem(property, values)` and with this function @mixin `em(values)`.

 Example: